-Suicide risk factors mapped in Swedish national studyJune 10th, 2013 in Psychology & Psychiatry /
+Suicide risk factors mapped in Swedish national studyJune 10, 2013 in Medicine & Health / Psychology & Psychiatry

 The study, a collaboration between Lund University in Sweden and Stanford University, showed that the rate of suicide among men is almost three times that of women.
 Being young, single and having a low level of education were stronger risk factors for suicide among men, while mental illness was a stronger risk factor among women.
 Unemployment was the strongest social risk factor among women, whereas being single was the strongest among men.